 - As a renter, I have always found online review sites just as important when considering a new place.
 In addition to renters’ reviews, I also look into recent reviews of the management companies.
 This is important to me because I want to know I can rely on them as their tenant.

-- Be very cautious with rental listings… As a renter, I have never encountered a professional management company who will ask for payment prior to meeting and looking at a place.
+- Be very cautious with rental listings.
+As a renter, I have never encountered a professional management company who will ask for payment prior to meeting and looking at a place.
 I do extensive online research and make sure the listing is legitimate before making any prior commitments like meeting and ETC. The most common scam-y listings I’ve seen have the ff: false lower than average rental cost, description that does not provide their company name and local phone number, and most importantly, listings that ask for deposit or any sort of payment prior to meeting or viewing the place.

-Apartment hunting can be tiring and frustrating especially in a densely populated city like San Francisco but I found it to be more exciting knowing that once I’ve gone through all the process of pre-move-in, having a place of my own will allow me to express myself through decorating and style, making it my own (to the very best I could as a responsible renter), and most especially hosting friends and fam!
+Apartment hunting can be exhausting especially in a densely populated city like San Francisco but I found it to be more exciting knowing that once I’ve gone through all the process of pre-move-in, having a place of my own will allow me to express myself through decorating and style, making it my own (to the very best I could as a responsible renter), and most especially hosting friends and fam!

 Happy Apartment Hunting!